Bug #1881

 It would be great to have that fixed.
 Do you have a style guide or something?

-#5 Updated by Chris Cannam almost 5 years ago
+#5 Updated by Chris Cannam over 5 years ago

 The way things are set up at the moment, this repository is the authoritative one, and the Github repo is just an automatically-updated mirror of it.
 So it's not currently possible to merge PRs on Github.
 However, it can quite easily be switched so things work the other way around.
 I don't mind doing that for this repo, and managing both code and issues on Github.
 I will make that switch after committing some tests (this afternoon I expect).